 What is retirement property?

 Under the terms of a leasehold property, you may be asked to pay a service charge – this is more relevant for retirement developments.
-It is perfectly legitimate for the freeholder to charge the leaseholder for an array of issues such as:
+It is legitimate for the freeholder to charge the leaseholder for an array of issues such as:

 - Cleaning of communal areas